 Shortly after achieving the 1970 BC alignment date, significant changes were then made to both systems to set them up to target the next instance of the alignment in 627 BC.

 In future essays, the full system will be revealed.
 However, it is well to know that between instances of the core alignment pattern, there are other variant destructive alignments that also occur.
-One of the most notable being what is commonly known as ‘Noah’s Flood.’
+One of the most notable - though often overlooked - being the Biblical 'Creation Date' encoded in the book of Genesis.

 The next essay will deal with exactly this alignment, as is found to be intimately related to an additional calendar cycle employed by the native Indians of the Americas.